nahueldsanchez/nahueldsanchez.github.io/_posts/2022-01-31-Solving-DVDChallenges-5-6.md

 ---
 layout: post
-title:  Solving Damn Vulnerable Defi Challenges Series (III).
+title:  Solving Damn Vulnerable DeFi Challenges Series (III).
 The rewarder and Selfie
 excerpt_separator: <!--more-->
+category: DeFi
 ---

 Hello!.
-Today's post continues with the Damn Vulnerable Defi Challenges saga.
+Today's post continues with the Damn Vulnerable DeFi Challenges saga.
 I'll share my solutions for challenges #5 - The rewarder and #6 - Selfie.
 I hope that you find it useful!.

 <!--more-->